 The FTC has approved revisions to its Guides Concerning the Use of Endorsements and Testimonials in Advertising, or Guides, which became effective on December 1, 2009.
 Although the Guides are not binding, they explain how the FTC interprets Section 5 of the FTC Act's prohibition on unfair or deceptive acts or practices.
 Consequently, the FTC could bring a Section 5 enforcement action based on practices that are inconsistent with the Guides.
-Under the revised Guides, advertisements that feature a consumer and convey his or her atypical experiment without or guides of Guides, advertisements that feature a consumer and convey his or her atypical experiment.
-The revised Guides are inconsistent with the Guides.
-Under the revised Guides and the labor of the Guides, which allowed advertisers to describe atypical results in a testimonial as long as they included a disclaimer such as "results not typical", the revised Guides and on longer contain such as a harbor.
+Under the revised Guides, advertisements that feature a consumer and convey his or her atypical experience with a product or service will be required to clearly disclose the results that consumers can generally expect.
+In contrast to the 1980 version of the Guides, which allowed advertisers to describe atypical results in a testimonial as long as they included a disclaimer such as "results not typical", the revised Guides no longer contain such a safe harbor.
 The revised Guides also add new examples to illustrate the long-standing principle that "material connections" between advertisers and endorsers (such as payments or free products), connections that consumers might not expect, must be disclosed.
-Herbalife is reviewing the impact of the advertising and promotion of our products, including but not limited to our weight management products and of our income opportunity will be significantly impact our sales.
+Herbalife is reviewing the impact of the revised Guides as well as modifications to its practices and rules regarding the practices of its independent distributors that might be advisable with regard to the revised Guides.
+However, it is possible that our use, and that of our independent distributors, of testimonials in the advertising and promotion of our products, including but not limited to our weight management products and of our income opportunity will be significantly impacted and therefore might negatively impact our sales.